risk-first/website/Agency-Risk.md

+---
+title: Agency Risk
+description: Description and examples of Agency Risk and three common ways to mitigate it: monitoring, security and goal alignment."
+---

 # Agency Risk

 [Coordinating a team](Coordination-Risk) is difficult enough when everyone on the team has a single [Goal](Glossary#Goal-In-Mind). <!-- tweet-end --> But, people have their own goals, too.
 Sometimes, their goals harmlessly co-exist with the team's goal, but other times they don't.